Pet Dental Care in Bangor, ME

 • Extractions (if required)

 Just like humans, pets can develop tartar and plaque, which act as highways for bacteria into the gums.
 This can eventually lead to gingivitis.
 Once disease has set in, a dental cleaning is often warranted.
-Although dental chew toys and other over the counter products are available, the most effective way to clean the tartar, plaque, and treat the gingivitis is through a dental cleaning.
+Although dental chew toys and other over the counter products are available, the most effective way to remove tartar, plaque, and treat gingivitis is through a dental cleaning.

 Bad breath